Angular Momentum-Dependent Spectral Shift in Chiral Vacuum Cavities: I. Introduction

-{\it {Introduction.}}---Vacuum is not void; instead, it is full of quantum fluctuations with virtal particles constantly being created and annihilated.
+Vacuum is not void; instead, it is full of quantum fluctuations with {virtual} particles constantly being created and annihilated.
 The vacuum quantum fluctuations give rise to a plethora of well-known phenomena, including the Casimir effect \cite{casimir1948attraction,bordag2001new,milton2004casimir,plunien1986casimir}, the Lamb shift \cite{lamb1947fine,bethe1947electromagnetic,maclay2020history}, anomalous magnetic moment \cite{PhysRev.82.664,weinberg1995quantum}, vacuum Rabi oscillations \cite{jaynes1963comparison,vacuumrabi}, and spontaneous photon emission \cite{dalibard1982vacuumradiation}.
 In addition to these fundamental effects, physicists have directly probed the electromagnetic fluctuations within a vacuum cavity (often referred to as a ``dark cavity") \cite{riek2015direct,benea2019electric}.
 The cavity offers a notable advantage as it allows for significant amplification of the quantum fluctuations by squeezing the cavity volume \cite{PhysRevA.43.398,ikuta2021cavity,garziano2015multiphoton,shapiro2015dynamical}.
-This amplification can be described by the Hamiltonian of quantum electrodynamics for a single mode within a cavity of volume $V$: